Image for airtable data post

 I am very new to all of this and any help would be greatly appreciated

-8. Bharat Venugopal says:
+8. Bharat Venugopal Avatar

 Hey Nathan,